simonfalun/home-assistant-pollenkoll/README.md

 # Home Assistant Pollennivå

+DEPRECATED!
+Since the original component https://github.com/JohNan/home-assistant-pollenkoll integrated everyting that I want there is no need for this component.
+(This one doesn't work since last Hass.io-update) DEPRECATED!

 Custom component for getting current pollen levels from pollenkoll.se I started from https://github.com/JohNan/home-assistant-pollenkoll and tweaked it to behave as I wanted.
 His version gives you all allergens as attriutes on one single entity but I wanted one allergen per entity.